UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 Building the Trigrams dict
 ..........................

 So you've got a list of words, and you need to build up a dict like one of the above.

-Time to create a python file and put that in a function:
+It time to create a python file and start writting some code!

 .. code-block:: python